Greenheart/talks/2024-04-11-chalmers-entrepreneurship/slides.md

 <!-- Thanks for sharing!

-If we come full circle and think about Ikigai and working with something both meaningful and impactful.

-Let's zoom out a bit, we're all like ripples on the water.
+I want to end with this picture.

-We are like ripples on the water.
+If there's just one thing you take away from today, let it be that we all are like ripples on water.

-How we show up in the world and how we act influences the world around us, both in positive and negative ways.
+Like ripples on water, how we show up in the world and how we act influences the world around us, both in positive and negative ways.
+However, we are not separate from the world, but interconnected through all our relationships, and with the web of life that makes our lives possible in the first place.
+We thus also get influenced by the world around us.

-TODO: finalize phrasing

-I'm convinced that if we create conditions so more people can thrive in life,  and make positive ripples around them in the world, then we make better progress towards a wellbeing economy.
+With this said, imagine how the world would look like if more people had the conditions to thrive in life while doing good in the world.

+Imagine if we could create an economy where organizations were designed to empower and support people so their ripples out into the world could have a positive impact?

+Based on what I've learned so far, I'm convinced this is possible.
+Especially if we co-operate.

-Now, take a look around you
+So, take a look around you

+Think about all our visions for the future

-Recognize the potential in this room.
+Recognize the potential in this room

-Think about how much we can create in the coming years
+Think about all the good things we can make happen in the coming years

 Let's choose to tell new stories